Skip to main content

 This statute uses the term "governing instrument," which is broader than most people realize.
 It includes wills, trusts, beneficiary designations, payable-on-death accounts, joint tenancy agreements, and other documents that control how property passes at death or during incapacity.

-That broad scope matters because the rules of construction in this article, such as the 120-hour survival requirement and the antilapse provisions, apply across all these document types unless a specific section says otherwise.
-For anyone creating or reviewing estate planning documents, understanding these default rules helps identify where your documents might benefit from more specific language.
+That broad scope matters because the rules of construction in this article apply across all these document types.
+The 120-hour survival requirement and the antilapse provisions, for example, apply to trusts and beneficiary designations, not just wills.
+For anyone creating or reviewing estate planning documents, understanding these default rules helps identify where your documents might benefit from more specific language to provide accurate information about your wishes.

 In the absence of a finding of a contrary intention, the rules of construction in this article control the construction of a governing instrument.
 The rules of construction in this article apply to a governing instrument of any type, except as the application of a particular section is limited by its terms to a specific type or types of provision or governing instrument.